 You need to be well-informed, so take classes, read blogs, research supply chain topics intensively, and speak as much as possible with those involved in the industry.

-- Globalisation: The supply chain has become more complex due to globalisation, with product parts being manufactured in multiple countries to cut costs.
-However, this sea change has caught businesses off guard and they find they don’t have enough people with sufficient talent and experience to make crucial management decisions.
+Globalisation: The supply chain had become more complex due to globalisation, with product parts being manufactured in multiple countries to cut costs.
+The pandemic, however, has exposed the inherent weaknesses of globalisation and is spurring companies to rethink their business models.
+For this they need people with sufficient talent and experience to be able to make crucial management decisions.

-- Changing skill sets: The increased importance of technology in the supply chain field means that companies need to replace managers who leave or retire, with people with greater analytical and technical skill sets.
+Changing skill sets: The increased importance of technology in the supply chain field means that companies need to replace managers who leave or retire with people who have greater analytical and technical skill sets.
 But in reality, there is not enough of this talent around.

 When you have done that, you will be in the enviable position of being able to pick and choose the company that you believe will best harness your talents and offer you an exciting future.